nativelibs4java/Scalaxy/JS/README.md

 # Goals

-Still very early experimentation, but here are the current design goals:
-- Make Scala a first-class citizen of the JavaScript ecosystem:
+Still very early experimentation, but the goal is to make Scala a first-class citizen of the JavaScript ecosystem.

+Here are the current design goals / constraints:

 - Calls from Scala to JavaScript should be very easy:
   - Possibility to write inline JS with some string interpolation (+ translation of JS errors back to Scala ones)
-    - Full signatures of JavaScript externs to allow Scala typer to show its magic
+  - Full signatures of JavaScript externs to allow Scala typer to show its magic (using closure externs)
   - *Dynamic* mode where everything is allowed (`obj.asDynamic.whatever = blah`)
 - The generated JavaScript code should:
   - Be human-readable,
   - Be obvious how to interface with from JavaScript,
   - Have full Closure type annotations
-  - All JavaScript API
 - The compiler should:
   - Be fast (faster than Scala !)
   - Provide a separate compilation model (+ linking = closure pass)